Believe in the 9mm: 5 Reasons You Shouldn’t Overlook It

 In fact, Springfield Armory offers more than 20 pistol models in 9mm.

 Due to the smaller size of the caliber, 9mm pistols are able to fit more rounds per magazine.
-So whether you’re going for a small, single-stack EMP or a full-size competition pistol, like the the XD-M 5.25, you’ll be gaining a couple extra rounds per mag.
+So whether you’re going for a small, single-stack EMP or a full-size competition pistol, like the XD-M, you’ll be gaining a couple extra rounds per mag.

 Both NATO and the U.S. Military use the 9mm round in their sidearms, and the largest police department in America, the New York Police Department, uses 9mm pistols.
 This aspect alone won’t win over everyone, but it carries weight nonetheless.

 The folks over at Lucky Gunner did an excellent test of self-defense pistol ammunition on gelatin blocks, including several varieties of 9mm.
 While .45ACP and .40S&W had some varieties penetrate significantly further than most of the 9mm, the Magtech 124gr JHP penetrated the block nearly 30 inches.

 You also have to consider how the different varieties handle with your chosen pistol.
 If you pick a load that is too “hot” and can’t shoot it as accurately, you may want to scale back.
 With some practice and testing of your own, you’ll probably find a 9mm load that strikes the right balance.